Shuyib/tool_calling_api/README.md

 You need some VRAM to run this project.
 You can get a free VRAM from [here](https://vast.ai/) We recommend 2-8GB of VRAM for this project.
 It can run on CPU however, I recommend smaller models for this.
 Mistral 7B, **llama 3.2 3B** and llama3.1 8B are the recommended models for this project.
 Ensure ollama is installed on your laptop/server and running before running this project.
 You can install ollamas from [here](ollama.com)
+Learn more about tool calling <https://gorilla.cs.berkeley.edu/leaderboard.html>

 ## File structure
 .